enielrodriguez/holded-time-tracker/README.md

 # Holded Time Tracker Extension

-This browser extension solves a critical limitation in Holded's time tracking interface: Holded does not add the currently running timer to your total worked time until you manually stop the timer.
-This extension automatically adds the current timer value to your total worked time and updates it every minute.
+This browser extension automatically adds the current timer value to your total worked time and updates it every minute.

 ## The Problem

 In Holded's time tracking:
 - The running timer is not included in your total worked time
 - You only see the accumulated time from previously stopped timers
-- To get an accurate total, you must manually stop the timer
+- To get an accurate total, you must stop the timer

 ## The Solution